kotterio/projects-algorithms/README.md

 This repository contains an OpenCV-based cube recognition project (open_cv), a double-pendulum visualization (tp_project), an online bookstore database, and a collection of solved algorithm problems in C++.
+Also there is new project - optimization of flows.